The Plum Blossom Connection To Mantis Boxing

 Crane on a Snow-Laiden Plum Tree - ink on silk - Attributed to Lu Fu, second half of the 15th century -after 1505

-Liang Xuexiang was the lineage holder in Shandong Province, China in the late Qing dynasty.
+Liang Xuexiang, the lineage holder in Shandong Province, China during the late Qing dynasty.
 Liang returned from Beijing in 1855 to his village in Laiyang county (Yushankuang) two days walk south of Yantai.
-At this time the region to the west of the village was in the 5th year of catastrophic flooding of the Yellow River.
+At this time the region to the west of the village was in the fifth year of catastrophic flooding of the Yellow River.
 The Taiping Rebellion was raging in the south.
 The second Opium War, known as The Dart War would begin the following year in 1856.

 In 1875, Liang was in his mid 60’s when his life intersected with the next (4th) generation of mantis boxers.
-The boxers who would then go on to diverge the style from it’s core lineage and propel it onto separate paths into the present day.
-Liang with his experience as a biaoshi, was likely considered the village protector upon his return.
+The boxers who would then go on to diverge the style from it’s core lineage, and propel it onto separate paths into the present day.
+Liang, with his experience as a biaoshi, may have been considered a village protector upon his return, or just passing the time in his later years teaching for fun.

-Opium was ravaging the populace, as well as the continued western encroachment and pressure.
+Opium was ravaging the populace, as well as continued western encroachment and pressure.
 Yantai was home to one of the treaty ports that was forced open by the western powers at the Treaty of Tianjin (1858) following the Dart War.
-The White Lotus Rebellion was off and on in the border regions of Shandong.
-Banditry was a significant problem in northwest and southwest Shandong.
-Militias were growing in popularity.
+The White Lotus Rebellion was off and on in the border regions of Shandong, and banditry was a significant problem in northwest and southwest of Shandong.
+Militias were growing in popularity to quell these threats.

-The Qing rulers were engrossed in fending off a multi-pronged attack on their rule from outside powers and internal rebellion, and corruption that compromised their ability to maintain power.
-An economic fallout from the catastrophic floods.
-Major rebellions fought in the south and the west that sapped their military.
-Foreign powers beating down their door, and the eventual invasion by Japan in the Sino-Japanese war (1894-95).
+The Qing rulers were meanwhile engrossed in fending off a multi-pronged attack on their rule from outside powers and internal rebellion, as well as corruption which all told, compromised their ability to maintain power.
+An economic fallout from the catastrophic floods, major rebellions fought in the south and the west that sapped their military strength; foreign powers beating down their door, and the eventual Japanese invasion during the Sino-Japanese war (1894-95).
 This invasion included battles in Shandong next door to Yantai, in Weihai Wei.

-The Qing military which at it’s apex was remarkably powerful and adept with the 8 banner armies of the Manchu, had become lazy and unkempt.
-The Green Banner army comprised of Han Chinese was the leading force to deal with rebellions and fight off foreign incursions with any significant effect.
-Yet the military lacked advancement and the western powers made short work of the Qing army in any altercation.
-Likewise, Japan in the Sino-Japanese war, sunk the much larger Chinese fleet in its entirety in a single day.
+The Qing military at it’s apex was remarkably powerful and adept with the 8 banner armies of the Manchu.
+By this time however, they had become lazy and unkempt.
+The Green Banner army, comprised of Han Chinese, not Manchu bannermen, was now the leading force to deal with rebellions and fight off foreign incursions with any significant effect.
+The Qing military lacked technological advancement, and the western powers made short work of the Qing army in any altercation.
+Likewise, Japan during the Sino-Japanese war, sunk the much larger Chinese fleet in its entirety in a single day.

-The intrusion of Catholic and Protestant missionaries, their willfulness at not only converting villagers but influencing the political establishment caused a growing resentment toward these religions, their leaders and followers alike.
+The intrusion of Catholic and Protestant missionaries, their willfulness at not only converting villagers, but influencing the political establishment, caused a growing resentment toward these religions, their leaders, and their followers alike.
 Thus was the climate of Shandong during the 1800’s as Plum Blossom Boxing spread, and mantis boxing was branded.

 The rise of Méi Huā Quan

-As mentioned, méi quan was the name of a growing martial art in northern China well before, and during the lives of the 4th generation of mantis boxers that followed Liang Xuexiang.
-Liang is noted as training under Zhao Zhu, who trained under Li Bingxiao - known as ‘two hooks Li’.
-The likely origination of the mantis boxing lineage around the turn of the 19th century.
+As mentioned, méi quan was the name of a growing martial art in northern China well before and during the lives of the 4th generation of mantis boxers that followed Liang Xuexiang.
+Liang is noted as training under Zhao Zhu, who trained under Li Bingxiao - known as ‘two hooks Li’, the likely progenitor of the mantis boxing lineage around the turn of the 19th century, if there was one.
+His existence is difficult to verify, and his name has questionable translations.

-What would become the fourth generation of mantis boxers, those who went on to teach others were the following: Liang Jingchuan (Liang’s son), Jiang Hualong, Song Zide, Sun Yuanchang, and Hao Lianru.
+Those who would become the fourth generation of mantis boxers, to teach others, were the following: Liang Jingchuan (Liang’s son), Jiang Hualong, Song Zide, Sun Yuanchang, and Hao Lianru.
 They were all friends with one another in Yantai.

 How were these boxers tied to Liang Xuexiang?
 They are claimed in the mantis oral records as being students of Liang.
-Upon deeper inspection, this is a more difficult question to answer though.
+Upon deeper inspection though, this is a more difficult question to answer.
 At the time they met Liang they were the following ages: Hao was still a child at 11 years old.
-Jiang and Song were 20 years old; both had experience in other boxing styles prior to meeting and ‘training’ with Liang.
+Jiang and Song were 20 years old; both had experience in other boxing styles prior to meeting and ‘training’ with Liang, according to their biographies.

-It is possible Jiang and Song and the other boxers their age were in Liang’s employ as escort guards rather than martial arts students of Liang.
-If Liang was still operating as a security boss at this time.
+Is it possible Jiang and Song, and the other boxers their age, were in Liang’s employ as escort guards rather than martial arts students?
+That is, if Liang was still operating as a security boss at this time.
 There is no known evidence of when Liang ended his service in this career so this is difficult to answer.

-Another possibility is that they were bodyguards for Liang and his family who was now in his 60’s during an extremely chaotic time in Shandong.
+Another possibility is, they were bodyguards for Liang and his family, who was now in his 60’s during an extremely chaotic time in Shandong.
+One experienced in the field of protective services would certainly recognize the need for such in times of strife.

 Militias were also becoming more and more commonplace in Shandong due to the growing criminal activity.
-Were they a militia?
+Was this group a militia?
+Was their symbol the mantis?
 Was Liang the militia leader?
 He was a respected escort-master who may well have been looked to as a local leader.
+More questions, few answers.

-Were they a gang of hoodlums brought together by ill circumstances to bully and harass others.
+Another question, were they a gang of hoodlums brought together by ill circumstances to bully and harass others?
 Asserting their will over those weaker than themselves?
-This last part is doubtful due to Song, and another friend of theirs Wang Rongsheng being from wealthy families.
+This last part is doubtful due to Song, and another friend of theirs, Wang Rongsheng, being from wealthy families.

 Judkins further writes -